General Admission

 The Interior of the Hall

-This was little altered until then owner Richard Moore in the Georgian manner replaced much oak panelling and flooring with fashionable pine.
-More noticeably, he re-fashioned the West Wing and all he probably did to the other was In 1825 there was lost in major improvements to the Centre and East Wings much in the Gothick style by architect Thomas Hopper for new owner, Hart Logan.
-Hopper claimed to be master of all styles from the Norman and exercised several at Kentwell.
-Most notably Gothick are his near cube dining room in the Jacobethan manner and his Baronial Great Hall.
-Elsewhere he raised ground floor ceilings in making more classical rooms ground floor rooms (butat cost to the rooms above).
+This was little altered until the owner Richard Moore replaced much oak panelling and flooring with fashionable pine in the Georgian manner.
+More noticeably, he re-fashioned the West Wing and all he probably did to the other was lost in 1825 in major improvements to the Centre and East Wings much in the Gothick style by architect Thomas Hopper for new owner, Hart Logan.

 Features include some outstanding armorial and other early stained glass, Hopper's fine fire surrounds and his 1825 underfloor heating grilles and the Phillips’s stunning murals.
 Each room presents a surprise from the last.